CP1401/Practicals/prac_02/README.md

 - Use the same example above to test, so 62 seconds deep, 161 seconds total (short sleep!) should give 0.38509... (don't worry about formatting the output neatly yet).

-**ONLY** when you have that working, can you then focus on enhancing the program.
+**ONLY** when you have that working, should you then focus on enhancing the program.
 Keep the inputs the same, but write the output so that it appears as above...
 How?

 Remember how the **modulo** operation works, and is useful for repeating cycles like time in minutes and seconds?